By Tim Scheiderer

 Secondly, Ms. Yerkes believes President Sisi “refus[es] to acknowledge the differences between Christians and Muslims.
 [As a result], he does not see Copts as a minority in need of protection and is, therefore, not willing to extend the necessary measures to proactively protect against or respond to attacks.”
 Finally, she contends there is a demographics dearth.
 “This attitude has ... impeded the ability of scholars and policymakers to collect data related to Egyptian demographics,” she said.
 This is detrimental to “our collective understanding of the size and make-up of Egypt’s minority communities.”

 The violence in Egypt has escalated to a new level.
-From December 11, 2016 to April 9, 2017, there have been 88 killings, according to TIMEP.
+During the second quarter of 2017, 76 Christians were killed, according to Eshhad.
 St. George’s Church in Tanta and the St. Mark’s Cathedral complex in Cairo experienced the most fatalities, 28 each.
 The attack at the St. Mark’s Cathedral complex took place in the chapel of St. Peter and St. Paul, which is adjacent to St. Mark’s Coptic Orthodox Cathedral.
 As worshipers participated in Sunday morning mass on December 11, 2016, people were killed by a suicide bomber.
 As stated earlier, St. Mark’s Cathedral in Cairo is the most sacred space for the Coptic Church.
 The deeply, personal significance of this attack for Copts is analogous to the way Catholics would react if the Vatican were bombed.